wanyeonkim/PersonalProject/README.md

-# ToiletRoll
-Do work together

-This Repo contain everything that we work on.

-# 1st Project
+# Personal Projects
-The first ever project that we worked on together was boat Race game.
+A Repo shared between Kim Yeon Wan and Chea Wern Yen.
+This Repo contains all of our shared projects.

+# 1. Boat Race Game

+### Introduction
-Initially, it was a university assignment, but we decided to add some GUI on it as it was too boring.
+Our first shared project is a Boat Race game and was initially intended for a university assignment.
+However, we decided to implement GUI to improve its appearance and make it more interesting.

-### details

-This is a Java project, 2 player boat race game that will be run using a dice roll.
+\n This game involves two players in their respective boats, who will race to the end of the river using a dice roll.
+\n This game was developed using Java, and the GUI libraries used were JavaFx and Swing.
+\n All illustrations were designed using Adobe Illustrator.

  ![Boat1](BoatRace1/GUI/playerboat/boat1.png)  ![Boat2](BoatRace1/GUI/playerboat/boat2.png)